 - The Phocians behaved with so much gallantry, that they were thought to have made a sufficient atonement for their former offense.

 - In theology, the expiation of sin made by the obedience and personal sufferings of Christ.

 Notice that the modern dictionary includes “reconciliation” in its fourth definition and calls it “archaic” whereas Websters’ dictionary has “reconciliation” in its first meaning.

 Atonement’s Original Meaning

 While the meaning of the word atonement has changed over time, there have also been a variety of theories of how the atonement works.
-These are summarized in this video (https://www.youtube.com/watch?v=ysTPncaK2XE) (11 min) by Dr. Timothy Jennings.
+These are summarized in the first four minutes of this video (11 min) by Dr. Timothy Jennings.